 How deep is a jet booster pump good for?

-The maximum depth that a jet booster pump can effectively lift water depends on the specific type of jet pump, the horsepower of the pump, and the well conditions, such as the depth of the well, the diameter of the well casing, and the water level in the well.
+jet booster pump can effectively lift water depends on the specific type of jet pump, the horsepower of the pump, and the well conditions, such as the depth of the well, the diameter of the well casing, and the water level in the well.
 In general, shallow well jet pumps are designed to lift water from wells that are less than 25 feet deep, while deep well jet pumps are designed to lift water from wells that are between 25 and 110 feet deep.

 Deep well jet pumps use a special nozzle and assembly to create suction in the suction pipe, which draws water up from the well.
 The effect creates a partial vacuum that lifts the water from the well and into the pump.
 As the depth of the well increases, the suction power of the assembly decreases, which means that the pump's ability to lift water also decreases.